lsst-tstn/tstn-020/index.rst

 Following are the steps to make a new configuration available to a running CSC:

 #.
 If the configuration is not already created and pushed to GitHub, follow steps 1 to 5 in :ref:`section-configuration-creating-a-new`.
 #.
+Create an annotated tag following `semantic versioning`_ and using an alpha tag.
+    The tag must be created to ensure the heritage is not lost in a forced commit to the branch

+    .. prompt:: bash

+        git tag -a v1.4.0.alpha.1 -m "Updated focus values based on on-sky tests"

+#.
 Make sure the CSC in in ``STANDBY`` state, which can be accomplished using the following command.

     .. code-block:: python